When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Three-Day Pass to Angkor Wat: $62

-You’ll discover one of the most versatile ecosystems on the planet, equally diverse local communities and too many breathtaking vistas to count.
-This is one place that taking your time is simply a must.
+As you explore this island nation, youโll discover one of the most versatile ecosystems on the planet, equally diverse local communities, and too many breathtaking vistas to count.
+This is one place that ‘taking your time’ is simply a must.

 - Go scuba diving in the Gili Islands